karimkefi/VuePWA/README.md

 ## Useful Browser tools (inspector)
 ### Network:
 - refresh page for the PWA
-- see what is being loaded
+- see what is being loaded and from where
 - if cached asset being used, column "size" will show "ServiceWorker"
 ### Application:
 - see service worker and what has been used for Application build
 - unregister service worker
 - Service worker section, you can go "offline"
+- Cache: > Cache storage: should the files which have been cached by Service worker.
 ### Service worker:
-The service worker will only register if its served on localhost or https (not http)
+- The service worker will only register if its served on localhost or https (not http)
 ____